 Since that time, a number of these recommendations have already been implemented and this work continues.

-NSW DPI and the NSW Office of Local Government are improving breeding practices and ensuring responsible pet ownership in a number of ways:
+NSW DPI and the NSW Office of Local Government are improving companion animal breeding practices and promoting responsible pet ownership in a number of ways: